Ability to delay CARP master status at boot time

 On some systems that have packages installed, the package start time is long enough that it leaves certain services down for up to a minute during boot time because CARP switches back to master on the primary too early.
 Would be nice to have an option to delay CARP taking master status (but still having the CARP IPs there so services can bind to them) for a defined period of time.

-#8 Updated by Louis Hather over 1 year ago
+#8 Updated by Louis Hather about 2 years ago

 While true, it'll still fail at some point.
 I'm not sure this can be reasonably described as a non-issue with such severe service interruption.
 We're talking no packet movement for 30-90 seconds.
 I assume configuring pfSense to not fail back could be done, and that would be acceptable, but if I do that I'd simply be working around the issue.

-#9 Updated by Seb A over 1 year ago
+#9 Updated by Seb A about 2 years ago

 Jim, what about if you have a power failure on the master firewall (and you have each firewall connected to different power, like we do): it goes down, backup takes over, power restored, old master comes up, takes over, and you lose all connectivity for over 1 minute.
 I'm sorry, but this is not a 'non-issue' - this is supposed to be a highly available system, so I think you should take another look at this.

-#10 Updated by Jim Pingle over 1 year ago
+#10 Updated by Jim Pingle about 2 years ago

 I didn't close the ticket and say it wouldn't be addressed eventually.
 When this old ticket was opened, maintenance mode did not exist and the most common cases (upgrades and manual reboots) are easily addressed with maintenance mode.
 That was not noted on this ticket, so anyone searching the problem and finding this ticket may not realize it was possible.